jlokimlin/parallel_task_launcher/README.md

 # **parallel\_task\_launcher**

 This code snippet uses the Python standard library to launch Fortran tasks in parallel (not to be confused with concurrency).
+More specifically, it employs a fixed threadpool to run exactly 5 instances of your Fortran program, launching a new instance as soon as an old instance terminates, until you've exhausted var_grid.txt

 -----------------------------------------------------------------------------